 Define Your Ideal College Experience

-As a transfer student, there are many many aspects to consider when deciding where to transfer.
+As a transfer student, there are many aspects to consider when deciding where to transfer.
 You might consider the size of the school, its location, educational opportunities, overall environment, and more.

-To help decide on a school’s fit, ask questions about the school’s graduation rate, the availability of transfer scholarships, the size of the student population and class sizes, and if articulation agreements or transfer plans are offered to make transfering easier.
+To help decide on a school’s fit, ask questions about the school’s graduation rate, the availability of transfer scholarships, the size of the student population and class sizes, and if articulation agreements or transfer plans are offered to make transferring easier.
 You may want to ask if the school offers service-learning or experiential learning that provides hands-on experiences to support your goals.
 Compare your findings with the experience at your current school and other schools you’re considering.

 When choosing where to transfer, think about what aspects you’re looking for and consider if the colleges on your list will help make the transfer easier while you work toward your goals.